RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_tutorial/3_application_tutorial/1_OpenFOAM_cavity/index.en.md

 In the final step of this tutorial, you also use ParaView, which is installed on the WHEEL server, to visualize the calculation results.

-Therefore, if you are running the tutorial with WHEEL installed on a remote server, or if you are running in an environment where ParaView is not installed, you cannot run the Review Analysis Results chapter.
+Therefore, if you are running the tutorial with WHEEL installed on a remote server, or if you are running in an environment where ParaView is not installed, you cannot run the Checking Analysis Results chapter.

 ### Workflow Overview